 4. Hotteok (호떡) | Filled Cinnamon Sugar Pancake

-Fried Hotteok is the sweetest of treats in this list, and even Santa himself would find it hard to turn one down if he found it next to a glass of milk.
-Dough is rolled into a ball, filled with dainties such as honey, brown sugar, chopped peanuts, and cinnamon, and then fried up on the skillet in front of you.
+Fried Hotteok is the sweetest of treats on this list, and even Santa himself would find it hard to turn one down if he found it next to a glass of milk.
+The dough is rolled into a ball, filled with dainties such as honey, brown sugar, chopped peanuts, and cinnamon, and then fried up on the skillet in front of you.

 Then, it was called Barbarian Bread, but Koreans eventually came to relish it.
 The affordable price (W1000) may tempt you to keep going after the first one, but try to remember that each Hotteok has about 230 calories in it.